Mack2133/Mack2133/README.md

 - **Full Stack Development:** I specialize in building web applications from start to finish, utilizing a wide range of technologies including JavaScript, TypeScript, React.js, Node.js, Express.js, and more.
 - **Mobile App Development:** I am experienced in developing cross-platform mobile applications using Flutter and Dart, providing seamless experiences across different devices.

+### Currently working on:
+- Developing a Mental Health Chatbot and Therapy Recommendation Mobile App

 ### My Interests

 Apart from coding, I am passionate about continuous learning and exploring new technologies.
 When I'm not coding, you can find me delving into world geopolitics, exploring nature or enjoying a good cup of coffee.